Who really won the iconic feud between Bette Davis and Joan Crawford? | The Tylt

 4. Davis got to be borderline abusive to Crawford while filming "What Ever Happened to Baby Jane?" in 1962.
 Crawford got her revenge in a scene where Davis had to drag her across the bedroom.
 Crawford knew Davis had back problems.
 She made herself as a heavy as possible by stuffing her pockets with rocks and actively ruining shots so they'd do the take again and again.
 At the end of the shoot, Davis was in back pain.

-5. Davis got the Oscar nomination for "What Ever Happened to Baby Jane?" but Crawford didn't.
+5. Davis got the Oscar nomination for "What Ever Happened to Baby Jane?," but Crawford didn't.
 Crawford really got the last laugh after campaigning hard against Davis in 1963 and getting on stage Oscar night to accept the award on Anne Bancroft's behalf.
 Davis was shocked.
 Crawford famously posed with the other acting winners with the Oscar in her hand.

 Crawford was the shade queen of her era!
 She was out for Davis' blood from the jump in the 1930s.
-Crawford managed to steal the show from Davis on several occasions.
+Crawford managed to steal the show from Davis on many occasions.
 That's pretty apparent in how Crawford was quoted about Davis over the years.